Re-Discovering Walmer's Lost Pleasure Grounds

 If you would like to take part in this project, visit our volunteering page and find out what opportunities are available at Walmer today.
 You can also browse our jobs page to find out about upcoming employment opportunities in the gardens.Find out More

-We would like to thank the heritage lottery fund for their generous support of this project
+We would like to thank the National Lottery Heritage Fund for their generous support of this project

 To help us re-present these exquisite pleasure grounds, and preserve them for future generations to enjoy, support the project via Text Giving.
 Text WLMR18 £5 to 70070 to donate to the Rediscovering Walmer Pleasure Grounds project, and make a difference today.